-If the throughput of transactions is not very high, you can use the following onstat options to identify which transaction might be a bottleneck.
+If the throughput of transactions is not very high, you can use some onstat options to identify a transaction that might be a bottleneck.

-Option Description onstat -x Displays transaction information such as number of locks held and isolation level. onstat -u Displays information about each user thread onstat -k Displays locks held by each session onstat -g sql Displays last SQL statement this session executed
+onstat Option Description onstat -x Displays transaction information such as number of locks held and isolation level. onstat -u Displays information about each user thread onstat -k Displays locks held by each session onstat -g sql Displays last SQL statement this session executed